Toward Real-Time Surgical Scene Segmentation via a Spike-Driven Video Transformer with Spike-Informed Pretraining: Experiments

-\textbf{Results.} As shown in Table~\ref{tab:endovis18}, SpikeSurgSeg delivers a markedly more balanced trade-off between accuracy, latency, and energy efficiency compared with both prompt-based and task-specific ANN baselines.
-While prompt-driven SAM variants achieve relatively strong category-level IoU on certain instruments, largely due to the injected prior via point prompts, their performance remains inconsistent across categories, and this advantage comes at the cost of substantially higher computational overhead (\eg, $\sim500–560$ mJ power and $>160$ms latency for SAM-based methods).
-Although SurgicalSAM2 achieves moderate accuracy (37.69\% mIoU) under reduced computation, its performance degrades sharply on several key instrument categories (\eg, LND and UP), indicating that simply scaling down foundation-model architectures cannot reliably meet the fine-grained segmentation requirements of surgical scenes.
-This is further validated in Fig.~\ref{fig:results-endovis}.
-Task-specific ANN models such as ISINet, S3Net, and MATIS attain competitive mIoU values (40–49\%), yet they exhibit similarly high power consumption ($524–1527$ mJ) and inference latency ($165–480$ ms), making real-time deployment in the operating room impractical.
-In contrast, the small SpikeSurgSeg variant achieves comparable mIoU (41.65\%) with only 21.1M parameters while reducing power consumption by $13–37\times$ and latency by $20–58\times$ relative to ANN counterparts.
-The larger variant further improves accuracy (43.21\% mIoU) and category IoUs while still operating under $180$ mJ power and $36$ ms latency, well within real-time constraints in non-GPU setting.
-These results collectively demonstrate that spike-driven architectures can match the segmentation quality of contemporary models while drastically reducing computational cost, offering a more practical path toward deployable intra-operative surgical intelligence.
+\textbf{Results.} As shown in Table~\ref{tab:endovis18}, SpikeSurgSeg achieves a markedly more balanced trade-off between accuracy, latency, and energy efficiency compared with both prompt-based and task-specific ANN baselines.
+Prompt-based SAM variants exhibit strong performance on certain categories due to prompt-induced priors (\eg, PerSAM achieves 34.55\% mIoU), but their results are inconsistent across instruments and incur substantial computational overhead (\eg, $>$500 mJ power and $>$160 ms latency).
+Although SurgicalSAM2 reduces computation (208.4 mJ, 65.6 ms), its overall accuracy remains limited (37.69\% mIoU) and degrades significantly on LND and UP categories, suggesting that lightweight foundation models struggle with fine-grained surgical segmentation.
+Task-specific ANN models (ISINet, S3Net, and MATIS) achieve higher accuracy (up to 48.65\% mIoU), but at the cost of heavy computation (524–1527 mJ, 165–480 ms), limiting their practicality for real-time deployment.
+In contrast, the small SpikeSurgSeg model attains competitive performance (42.11\% mIoU) with only 21.1M parameters, while reducing power consumption by 13–37$\times$ and latency by 20–58$\times$ compared to ANN counterparts.
+The larger variant further improves accuracy (43.47\% mIoU) and category-level IoUs, while maintaining low power (178.8 mJ) and latency (35.9 ms), satisfying real-time constraints.
+These results demonstrate that spike-driven models can approach the accuracy of SOTA methods while offering significantly improved efficiency, making them well-suited for deployable surgical applications.

 \beforesubsection